 Following the closure of the VCF in 2003, the firm went on to bring suit on behalf of 675 firefighters and first responders sickened by their exposure to toxins at the World Trade Center disaster site.
 Suit was brought in Federal Court against the City of New York and its contractors for failing to provide these brave individuals with proper respiratory equipment.

 In 2010, SPBMC secured a $100 Million-plus settlement for its clients.

 SPBMC’s work for 9/11 victims did not stop there.
-Since the reopening of the VCF in 2011 the Firm has secured more than $480 million in awards for its clients
+Since the reopening of the VCF in 2011 the firm has secured more than $1 billion in awards for its clients.

 1 Defendants eventually agreed to settle and pay more than $72 million to the five firefighters and their families.